Docs

 Below the dataset’s metrics we show the other properties of the dataset:

 • Any tags added to the dataset.
 You can easily add more tags or edit existing ones.
 Use tags to make datasets easier to find and compare.
+Learn more here: Searching and categorizing datasets for auditability.

 • The move speed.
 This is an indicator of how quickly Timefold is exploring different solutions and Timefold’s performance.